learn-co-curriculum/ruby-methods-readme/README.md

 In this lesson, we'll introduce methods, distinguish them from data types, and cover how to create and execute them in your Ruby program.

-You can follow along by running `IRB` in your terminal, then copying the provided code snippets.
-In the `lib` folder, there is also a file, `example.rb` that you can use to copy the code snippets into.
-You can run this file from the lesson's main directory by typing `ruby lib/example.rb`.
+You can follow along using IRB by typing `irb` in your terminal and copying the provided code examples.
+Alternatively, in the `lib` folder, there is also a file, `example.rb`, that you can use to copy the code examples into.
+You can run this file from the lesson's main directory by typing `ruby lib/example.rb` to see what it produces.

 ## Objectives